-Organic Wine: Commission Implementing Regulation 203/2012, applicable since August 1, 2012, sets out specific rules for the production and labeling of organic wine.
+Organic Wine: Regulation 2018/848 lays downs the rules for the production and labeling of organic wine.
 Only wines produced in accordance with this regulation qualify as "organic wine" and can carry the EU organic logo.
 Labeling wine as "made from organic grapes" is no longer allowed in the EU, which means that U.S. wines labeled as such cannot be imported into the EU.
-Sorbic acid and desulfurication are not allowed and the maximum sulfite content may not exceed 100 mg per liter for red wine (150 mg per liter for conventional) and 150 mg per liter for white/rosé wines (200 mg per liter for conventional).
-In the United States, the addition of sulfites is not allowed in organic wines.
-Commission Implementing Regulation 508/2012 only authorizes imports of U.S. wines that are certified to comply with the EU's organic wine rules.
+Sorbic acid and desulfurication are not allowed.
+Commission Implementing Regulation (EU) 2021/1165 sets out the maximum sulfites content which shall not exceed 100 milligrams per liter for red wines, with a residual sugar level lower than 2 grams per liter and 150 milligrams per liter for white and rosé wines and with a residual sugar level lower than 2 grams per liter.
+For all other wines, the maximum sulphites dioxide content shall be reduced by 30 milligrams per liter.